mnsdojo/unused-packages/README.md

 # unused-packages

-A fast and helpful CLI tool to identify unused NuGet packages in your C# projects.
-It helps keep your dependencies clean and your build times fast.
+A fast and helpful CLI tool to identify unused NuGet packages in your C# projects

 ## Installation